DS3Lab/cognival/README.md

-# cognitive-embedding-evaluation
+# CogniVal
-Cognitive word embedding evaluation
+### A framework for cognitive word embedding evaluation

+This repository contains the code for all experiments in the following paper:
+Nora Hollenstein, Antonio de la Torre, Ce Zhang & Nicolas Langer.
+CogniVal: A Framework for Cognitive Word Embedding Evaluation. _CoNLL_ (2019).

 The following set of scripts generates and fits a neural network model to predict cognitive data such as fMRI, eye-tracking and EEG from word embedding inputs.